 15. Call the Company

-This is the top method to perform some great due diligence and learn all about an investment and their prospects.
-Every publicly traded stock on the market has an Investor Relations contact, and they will be more than happy to answer all of your questions.
-It's free, and very well might help you understand whether or not you investment is going to be profitable.
+This is the top method to perform some great due diligence and learn all about the investment and their prospects.
+Every publicly-traded stock on the market has an Investor Relations contact, and they will be more than happy to answer all of your questions.
+It's free, and very well might help you understand whether or not your investment is going to be profitable.

 16. Be Honest With Yourself